jemvega/weightlifting-workout-progress-log/README.md

 * Snatch Press,
 * Snatch, and
 * Clean & Jerk.

 Note that the back squat, bench press, and deadlift are the three competition lifts for powerlifting, and the snatch and clean & jerk are the two competition lifts for Olympic weightlifting.
 I include the overhead squat, front squat, and shoulder press, and snatch press because they are key supplemental exercises for improving in the snatch and clean & jerk.

 ## Data Cleaning and Exporting
-After logging my workout data into `<workout_data_raw`>, I used Python's Pandas to clean the data.
+After logging my workout data into [`<workout_data_raw.csv`>](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/workout_data_raw.csv), I used Python's Pandas to clean the data.
 For instance, I used Pandas to make sure the exercises had consistent names; I filled the null values with -1, and I changed the date and time format to a consistent datetime format.
-Finally, I saved the dataframe of clean data as a .csv file `<workout_data_database.csv`>.
+Finally, I saved the dataframe of clean data as a .csv file [`<workout_data_database.csv`>](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/workout_data_database.csv).

-Once I had a clean data set, I decided to use Python and MySQL Connector to insert the date from my `<workout_data_database.csv`> file into a `<workouts.db>` database file.
+Once I had a clean data set, I decided to use Python and MySQL Connector to insert the date from my [`<workout_data_database.csv`>](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/workout_data_database.csv) file into a [`<workouts.db>`](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/workouts.db) database file.
 I originally thought about creating a .db file with a few tables connected by primary and foreign keys, but I decided to just write it into one table.
 Ultimately, this step was not necessary to my project, but it served as a good opportunity for me to practice integrating Python and MySQL.

 ## Data Visualizations
-Once I had a clean data set, `<workout_data_database.csv`>, I used Tableau Public to create a few data visualization graphs.
+Once I had a clean data set, [`<workout_data_database.csv`>](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/workout_data_database.csv), I used Tableau Public to create a few data visualization graphs.
 This process was fairly simple for me to do.

-I eventually decided to use Python's Pandas and Seaborn in my `<weightlifting-workout-data-visualizations>` file to see if I could replicate my Tableau visualizations.
+I eventually decided to use Python's Pandas and Seaborn in my [`<weightlifting-workout-data-visualizations>`](https://github.com/jemvega/weightlifting-workout-progress-log/blob/master/weightlifting-workout-data-visualizations.ipynb) file to see if I could replicate my Tableau visualizations.
 I spent much more time plotting my graphs using Pandas and Seaborn than I did using Tableau, but again, I see this as a good opportunity for practice.

 You can see my graphs in my [weightlifting-workout-data-visualizations.md](https://github.com/jemvega/weightlifting-workout-progress-log/blob/branch-jv/weightlifting-workout-data-visualizations.md)